kiskaszap/angularDocumentation/README.md

     With the folder structure you've established, you need to include your AngularJS application script and controller scripts in your index.html file.
 Here's how you can do it:

-    - First, include the AngularJS core library and the ngRoute module from the Google CDN in the `<head`> section of your index.html file:
+    - First, include the AngularJS core library and the ngRoute module from the Google CDN in the `<head`> section of your index.html file

       ```HTML
       <!-- Include AngularJS core library -->